-This scholarship was established in memory of Fred James and Pernie Sizer Ashby and Claude Edison and Mary Early Pryor.
+The Ashby-Pryor Endowed Scholarship was established in memory of Fred James and Pernie Sizer Ashby and Claude Edison and Mary Early Pryor.
 It is awarded to a DCC student each fall who is enrolled in at least nine credit hours and who demonstrates scholastic ability and good citizenship.